ink-ru/KPI/README.md

 python-qt4-dev
 pyqt4-dev-tools
 ```
 Debian package can be found in branch with the same name.
+More information: https://github.com/ink-ru/KPI/blob/debian/opt/kpi/README.md